 A lot of people have trouble connecting to Wi-Fi networks with their iPads.
 Before you start serious troubleshooting, you should check Settings > Wi-Fi on the iPad and make sure that it is turned on.
 It’s also worth making sure that Wi-Fi is accessible on another device.

-- There’s a reason IT departments the world over tell everyone to turn it off and on again as a first troubleshooting step – because it often works.
+- There’s a reason IT departments the world over tell everyone to turn it off and on again as a first troubleshooting step – because it so often works.
 Try turning off your iPad and router and then turn them both on again and wait a few seconds before trying to reconnect.

 - Try telling the iPad to forget the network in Settings by tapping the network name and selecting forget.
 Turn the iPad off and on again and then reconnect to the network and re-enter the details as necessary.
 You can also try Settings > General > Reset > Reset Network Settings.